Hendrik7889/esp32clock/README.md

 - If you encounter issues during setup or operation your esp32 might not be compatable or you didnt wire up correctly.
 - Check also if a simple blink flash works :)

-## Contributors

-- Hendrik Brüning

-## License

-Use it like u want :)

 ## Acknowledgments

 - Inspiration drawn from QCLOCKTWO CLASSIC

-## Support

-For any questions, bug reports, or feature requests, please contact hendrikbruening@gmx.de.